-If you ask Greeks what does they know about Pavlopetri, they will probably look at you in amazement.
+If you ask Greeks what do they know about Pavlopetri, they will probably look at you in amazement.

 In 1904 the geologist Fokion Negri reported an ancient city in the seabed between the island Elafonisos and beach Punta in southern Laconia.

-Later, in 1967, oceanographer Dr. Nicholas Flemming, University of Southampton visited the underwater city and found the existence of an ancient submerged city in depth of 3 – 4 meters!
+Later, in 1967, oceanographer Dr Nicholas Flemming, University of Southampton, visited the underwater city and found the existence of an ancient submerged city in the depth of 3 – 4 meters!

-In 1968 Dr. Nicholas Flemming returned to Pavlopetri with group of young archaeologists from the University of Cambridge and in collaboration with professor Angelos Delivorrias, they mapped and dated the sunken city.
-They discovered a rare prehistoric residential city with many buildings, streets and even squares!
-Based on the findings, the team of the University of Cambridge announced that the Pavlopetri firstly inhabited in 2800 BC , while the buildings and streets dating from the Mycenaean period (1680-1180 BC)!!!
+In 1968 Dr Nicholas Flemming returned to Pavlopetri with a group of young archaeologists from the University of Cambridge and in collaboration with professor Angelos Delivorrias, they mapped and dated the sunken city.
+They discovered a rare prehistoric residential town with many buildings, streets and even squares!
+Based on the findings, the team of the University of Cambridge announced that the Pavlopetri firstly inhabited in 2800 BC, while the buildings and streets dating from the Mycenaean period (1680-1180 BC)!!!

-The project had a duration of five years (2009-2013) and aimed to shed light on research questions concerning to the dating and character of the submerged village in Elaphonisos and the role of the town in the control of the Laconian Gulf.
+The project had a duration of five years (2009-2013), and it aimed to shed light on research questions concerning to the dating and character of the submerged village in Elaphonisos and the role of the town in the control of the Laconian Gulf.